epics-extensions/EPNix/doc/src/guides/testing/packaging-python-scripts.md

 [Poetry documentation]: <https://python-poetry.org/docs/basic-usage/>

-Before packaging this script using Nix, it is important to generate the lock file, and remember to re-generate it each time the `pyproject.toml` file is modified.
+Before packaging this script using Nix, it's important to generate the lock file, and to remember to re-generate it each time you change the `pyproject.toml` file.

-This can be done with the following command:
+You can do this with the following command:

 ```bash
 poetry lock